Yu-Gi-Oh's Top Six Synchro Monsters

 2. Trishula, Dragon of the Ice Barrier

-In addition to looking awesome, this card has a stupendous attack and effect.
+In addition to looking awesome, this card wields a stupendous attack and effect.
 When Synchro Summoned, Trishula allows you to banish a card from your opponent's hand, field, and Graveyard.

 This is an incredible power that can simultaneously eliminate a Monsters, reduce their hand, and eliminate a card they can activate from the Graveyard.
 Its effect can only be used once, but it still devastates most duelists.
 Trishula will take any Tuner, but demands at least two non-Tuner monsters, making it harder to wield than the other Synchros in the countdown.